 Admission requires a bachelor’s degree (or its foreign equivalent) from an accredited college or university.
-Bologna-compliant Bachelor’s degrees are accepted a U.S. bachelor’s equivalent.
+Bologna-compliant Bachelor’s degrees are accepted as a U.S. bachelor’s equivalent.

 Other factors considered include undergraduate scholastic GPA (both overall and in the proposed graduate major), selection of courses, pattern of grades, recommendations, test scores, work experience, and other relevant matters.
 Each department gives appropriate weight to the factors pertinent to its academic field.

 If you have a bachelor’s degree from an unaccredited college or university located in the United States, you usually will be required to supplement your undergraduate record with a satisfactory score on an acceptable standard college ability test such as the GRE.
 Consult the specific department about necessary test requirements.